awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

    For information to help you troubleshoot connection problems, see [Troubleshooting](troubleshooting.md)\.

-## Step 4: Connect to the CodeCommit Console and Clone the Repository<a name="setting-up-ssh-windows-connect-console"></a>
+## Step 4: Connect to the CodeCommit console and clone the repository<a name="setting-up-ssh-windows-connect-console"></a>

 If an administrator has already sent you the name and connection details for the CodeCommit repository, you can skip this step and clone the repository directly\.